G-Hong/G-Hong/README.md

 My passion for entrepreneurship drives me to create systems that generate value efficiently.
 I've founded multiple ventures including educational tech platforms, demonstrating my ability to transform ideas into real-world solutions.
 Through these experiences, I've developed a keen understanding of business fundamentals and team leadership.

 ### 🔍 **Research & Innovation**
 I've published research on innovative technologies, exploring how decentralized systems can enhance AI frameworks.
-My award-winning research demonstrates my ability to identify practical applications for cutting-edge technology while focusing on real-world problem-solving.
+My award-winning paper "PCV: PoS for Content Validation in Web3.0 Platform" received the Excellent Paper Award from the Korean Blockchain Society, demonstrating my ability to identify practical applications for cutting-edge technology while focusing on real-world problem-solving.

 ### 🌱 **Continuous Learner**
 Having navigated through various fields from chemistry to computer science, I've developed resilience and adaptability.
 I believe in continuous growth and pushing beyond comfort zones to expand my knowledge and skills.